maysara-elshewehy/io/README.md

     > Listen to system events like key presses in real-time.

 - **📦 Single File Usage**
-    > Use the lightweight version directly by dragging `io.lite.zig` into your project.
+    > Use the lightweight version directly by dragging `io.min.zig` into your project.

 ## Usage 📖